www.standingstones.org is a resource site for people who want to study Archaeoastronomy for Stone Circles, Standing

 The viewer has data accumulated from around 4000 sites across the UK and Ireland and many others from the rest of Europe including many Stone Circles, Standing Stones, Stone Rows and Henges.

 The viewer images are based largerly on the SRTM (Shuttle Radar Topography Mission) data.
-LIDAR data is used for some sites within England, Wales, Ireland and Norway with missing areas filled with SRTM data.
+LIDAR data is used for all sites within England, Wales, Ireland and Norway with missing areas filled with SRTM data.
 The SRTM data is also augmented with the Ordinace Survey (OS) based 50m map data.
 For UK Latitudes above 60 degrees (Shetland is mainly north of this) then OS data only is used.

 For Scandinavia data for locations north of 60 degrees is from the VIEWFINDER PANORAMAS site and I would like to thank Jonathan de Ferranti for use of this data